-We have a new Form A: Source Selection & Price Reasonableness Form (9-2019).
+As of 6/2021, we have a new Form A: Source Selection & Price Reasonableness Form.
 This new UCOP form is to be used for all federal orders at and over $10,000, AND non-federal orders at and over $100k.

-UC policy for purchase of goods and services requires competitive bids for purchases over $99,999.99 on any fund that is not Federal.
-For federally funded purchases, the threshold for cost analysis is $9,999.99, and the competative bid requirement is set at $99,999.99.
+UC Policy BFB-BUS-43 Purchases of Goods and Services requires competitive bids for purchases over $99,999.99 on any fund that is not Federal.
+For federally funded purchases, the threshold for cost analysis is $9,999.99, and the competitive bid requirement is set at $99,999.99.
 However, in some circumstances competition cannot be sought because equipment or services are deemed proprietary or unique to a particular vendor.

 When you request a sole source justification, consider the following: